 Negotiation: Critical Skills and New Methods to Boost your Success

-Learn innovative negotiation tools from two of the world’s leading negotiation experts — Professor Leonard Riskin of Northwestern Law School and Professor Daniel Shapiro of the Harvard Negotiation Project.
+Learn innovative negotiation tools from two of the world’s leading negotiation experts — Professor Leonard Riskin of Northwestern Pritzker School of Law and Professor Daniel Shapiro of the Harvard Negotiation Project.

 July 27-29, 2016 Chicago, Illinois (Online registration will open April 11, 2016)